How we investigate a noise complaint

 Enforcement

-In cases where the council is satisfied that a nuisance is occurring then an Abatement Notice(s) can be served.
-A reasonable time will be given to comply with the terms of the Notice.
-Failure to comply with an Abatement Notice(s) is a criminal offence.
-Once an Abatement Notice has been served the subject has 21 days of appeal and can appeal the terms of the Notice at a Magistrate’s Court.
+If the Council is satisfied that a nuisance exists or is likely to occur or recur an Abatement Notice (external link) will be served.
+A reasonable time will be given to comply with the Notice and the subject has 21 days to appeal the Notice at a Magistrate’s Court.
+If the notice is upheld, failure to comply would be a criminal offence.

-When there is reason to believe that an Abatement Notice has not been complied with the council will undertake further monitoring and investigations and will then make a decision on how to proceed.
-This could result in seizure of a particular items and/or prosecution in the Magistrate’s Court.
 If the person on whom the Notice is served appeals, then the Magistrates Court again determines the outcome.
 Court proceedings can introduce delays which can be significant, for example up to 12 months.
 To achieve a successful appeal/prosecution, complainants will almost certainly have to give evidence in Court, in support of any evidence collected by the Council.

-Private Nuisance action
+Private nuisance action

 You will need to convince the Magistrate that the noise you are complaining of is a Statutory Nuisance.
 In this regard you should refer to the noise records you have kept, the attempts you have made to deal with the nuisance, include any direct attempts you have made with the occupiers of the property concerned, as well as any contacts with this office or the police.